vulekamali/treasury-ckan/README.md

 If you need to work with SSO, run Datamanager with something like the following to let CKAN use it for authentication:

+### Runtime configuration

 Visit `https://ckan:5000` and login with username `admin` and the password `admin`.

+Set the homepage layout and colour scheme

+1. Click the hammer icon at the top right, beside the link to admin's profile
+2. Select the Config tab
+3. Change Style to Green
+4. Change Homepage to `Search, introductoray area and stats`

+Create an organisation named National Treasury.
+Ensure the slug is `national-treasury`.

 ### SSO Authentication in Development